Two days left, and if you are sick of all the campaign commercials on TV…then I think you will agree, we all could use some distractions.

 However, that doesn’t mean taking up an observer’s seat as the region descends into ever greater chaos.
 Washington should encourage the tentative rapprochement between Sunni Saudi Arabia and Shia Iran, both of which are starting to see just how dangerous the Sunni-Shia power struggle is becoming to each of them.
 We should do our utmost to shore up the defences of vulnerable but still stable states in the region, such as Jordan.

 Western countries could also afford to be more generous in helping to address the humanitarian aspect of the latest crisis.
 Britain has so far offered an extra £3m to help tens of thousands of refugees fleeing the advance of Isis, most of whom are now camping in Kurdish-controlled areas of northern Iraq.
-It hardly seems an adequate gesture.
+It goes without saying that they do not have access to things like the best survival backpack or basic nutrition, it hardly seems an adequate gesture.

 With any luck, the Sunnis in Syria and Iraq will at some point turn against their self-styled deliverers in Isis.
 In that case, it is vital that the Shia-dominated regime in Baghdad comes under pressure to keep the door open to talks about some kind of federal option for the Sunnis, and for the Kurds.
 It is late in the day for Iraq even to try to play with the federalisation option, but just possibly some kind of gossamer-thin state can be salvaged from the current mess.
 Right now, none of the options looks good, but despair is not the answer.